Audien Hearing Aid Review: 2025 Cost and Pricing

 At $99 for a pair, the Audien Atom is the most affordable pair of OTC hearing aids we’ve encountered, and the relatively limited functionality here reflects this low price.
 While the Atom hearing aids do use rechargeable batteries that last about a day before needing a recharge, these hearing aids did little to cancel out background noise.

 In our experience, these hearing aids effectively amplified the sounds around us; however, for hearing aids, this is not always the best-case scenario.
-While other hearing aids, like those from Eargo, feature specialized microphones, allowing your devices to hone in on specific sounds or frequencies, Atom hearing aids do not.
+While other hearing aids from Eargo, for example, feature specialized microphones that allow your devices to home in on specific sounds or frequencies, Atom hearing aids do not.

 For example, Atom hearing aids worked well in one-on-one conversations or while watching television, as they effectively amplified the necessary sounds.
 In a crowded restaurant, however, these hearing aids performed poorly, amplifying background noises in a way that interfered with proper hearing.